-The proceeds from this offering will be used primarily to fund a portion of the purchase price of the capital stock in the subsidiaries of Navios Maritime that own or have rights to vessels in our initial fleet.
+The proceeds from this offering are expected to be used primarily to fund a portion of the purchase price of the capital stock in the subsidiaries of Navios Maritime that own or have rights to vessels in our initial fleet.

-The purchase price of the capital stock of the subsidiaries that own or have rights to the eight vessels in our initial fleet will be equal to:
+The purchase price of the capital stock of the subsidiaries that own or have rights to the eight vessels in our initial fleet will be dependent on the initial public offering price of our common units and will be equal to:

-- all of the net proceeds from our sale of an aggregate of 10,500,000 common units in this offering and the offering to a corporation owned by Ms. Frangou (estimated at \$193.3 million, based on the initial public offering price of \$20.00 per common unit), plus - \$160.0 million of the \$165.0 million of borrowings under our new revolving credit facility, plus - 7,621,843 subordinated units to be issued to Navios Maritime, plus - the 2.0% general partner interest and all of our incentive distribution rights to be issued to our general partner.
+- all of the net proceeds from our sale of an aggregate of 10,500,000 common units in this offering and the offering to a corporation owned by Ms. Frangou (estimated at \$193.6 million, assuming an initial public offering price of \$20.00 per common unit), plus - \$160.0 million of the \$165.0 million of borrowings under our new revolving credit facility, plus - 7,621,843 subordinated units to be issued to Navios Maritime, plus - the 2.0% general partner interest and all of our incentive distribution rights to be issued to our general partner.

-Based on the initial public offering price of \$20.00 per common unit and assuming that the fair market value of each subordinated unit and general partner unit is \$20.00, the total dollar value of the consideration to be paid to Navios Maritime for the capital stock of the subsidiaries that own or have rights to the vessels in our initial fleet is approximately \$513.1 million.
+Assuming an initial public offering price of \$20.00 per common unit and that the fair market value of each subordinated unit and general partner unit is \$20.00, the total dollar value of the consideration to be paid to Navios Maritime for the capital stock of the subsidiaries that own or have rights to the vessels in our initial fleet is approximately \$513.4 million.
+If the initial public offering price of our common units goes up or down by \$1.00, the consideration for the vessels will change by approximately \$17.8 million.

-The initial public offering price of our common units, as well as the total consideration to be paid to Navios Maritime for the capital stock of the subsidiaries that own or have rights to the eight vessels in our initial fleet was determined through negotiations among us and the representatives of the underwriters.
-In addition to prevailing market conditions, the factors considered in determining the initial public offering price as well as the total consideration for the capital stock of the subsidiaries that own the vessels in our initial fleet were:
+The initial public offering price of our common units, as well as the total consideration to be paid to Navios Maritime for the capital stock of the subsidiaries that own or have rights to the eight vessels in our initial fleet will be determined through negotiations among us and the representatives of the underwriters.
+In addition to prevailing market conditions, the factors to be considered in determining the initial public offering price as well as the total consideration for the capital stock of the subsidiaries that own the vessels in our initial fleet are:

-- the valuation multiples of publicly traded companies that the representatives believe to be comparable to - · our financial information, - the history of, and the prospects for, our partnership and the industry in which we compete, - as assessment of our management, its past and present operations, and the prospects for, and timing of, our future revenues, and - the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.
+- the valuation multiples of publicly traded companies that the representatives believe to be comparable to - · our financial information. - the history of, and the prospects for, our partnership and the industry in which we compete, - as assessment of our management, its past and present operations, and the prospects for, and timing of, our future revenues, and - the above factors in relation to market values and various valuation measures of other companies engaged in activities similar to ours.